xresch/EngineeredMonitoringPlatform/README.md

 # Features

 Following is a list of features of EMP:
+* Query Language to fetch, manipulate  and format data for visualization
 * Dashboards
-* Query Language to fetch, manipulate format data for displaying it
+* Custom Dashboard Widgets based on parameterized queries
 * Credential Management
+* File Manager
 * Task Scheduler
 * Fully functional user management with roles, groups and permissions
 * Connectors to various Databases and other data sources